Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Introduction

-To address these challenges, we introduce a multi-agent LLM platform that advances the modeling of online social dynamics through three core contributions:\\ \textbf{Conversation Room.} We build an interactive environment that integrates both public and private communication channels.
-This design enables agents to deploy distinct strategies across contexts and allows systematic analysis of how channel choice shapes conversational dynamics.\\ \textbf{Reward Structures.} We formalize reward functions that translate empirically grounded human motivations---including self-presentation, social interaction, coordination, and emotional support---into agent objectives.
-This framework establishes a principled bridge between behavioral theory and multi-agent LLM learning.\\ \textbf{Tie Formation.} We design mechanisms that allow social ties to emerge endogenously from conversational interactions, without relying on pre-defined network structures.
+\textbf{Tie Formation.} We design mechanisms that allow social ties to emerge endogenously from conversational interactions, without relying on pre-defined network structures.
 This enables systematic study of how support, alignment, and homophily drive the formation of group structures.